23% of Americans would be willing to move out of state to find affordable housing. Would you?

 How far are you willing to move to be able to afford a home?

-Regions that are big hubs for employment, like the San Francisco Bay Area and New York City, tend to also have very high housing prices.
+Regions that are big hubs for employment, like the San Francisco Bay Area and New York City, also tend to have very high housing prices.
 But what if you didn’t have to go into the office every day?
 A long commute is much more manageable when you’re only doing it once in a while.

 In many parts of the country, homebuyers who work from home, or only go in periodically, are extending the radius of their home searches.
 Jason Moon, managing broker at Trueblood Real Estate in northwest Indiana, has seen this phenomenon firsthand.
 He recently helped a couple who both worked for Chicago-based companies relocate to St. John, Indiana, which can be a 90-minute-or-longer commute into the Windy City’s downtown business district.